ipfs-shipyard/ignite-metrics/docs/telemetry/COLLECTION_POLICY.md

 The code implementing these groupings can be found [here](./../../src/MetricsProvider.ts#L17-L30)

 **Note:** The above groupings are our global settings.
-You will want to check the specific `./docs/telemetry/COLLECTED_DATA.md` for for variations.
+You will want to check the project specific `./docs/telemetry/COLLECTED_DATA.md` for variations.

 ### What do the consent toggling UIs look like?